top of page

 Grammatical (Syntactical) Redundancies

-In conversations, occasional redundancies are easily forgiven as common collocations in speech or as part of emphatic, emotional exchanges.
-It is in writing that we must be careful to avoid being repetitive or redundant, even though a certain amount of redundancy is built into languages, and some repetitiveness is syntactically warranted.
+In conversations, occasional redundancies are easily forgiven in collocations or emotional exchanges.
+It is in writing that we must be careful not to be repetitive or redundant, even though a certain amount of redundancy is inherently built into languages, making repetitiveness syntactically warranted.

 On the other hand, negation in Turkish is allowed to be redundant in double negative expressions.
 For example, in the sentences below, Turkish emphatically, and redundantly, uses two negation constructions, while English avoids such redundancy: